Measuring cocktail ingredients

 The most important thing when measuring is to be consistent in the measure used and technique so the proportions of each ingredient are correct to each other.

-The easiest way to follow recipes on this website is to follow the default which displays our recipes in shots, use a measure graduated in ounces and marked with quarter and half ounces.
-When doing this a ⅛ ounce is difficult to judge so I count a slightly under-filled bar spoon as ⅛ of an ounce.
+The easiest way to follow recipes on this website is to follow our recipes in shots or ounces and use a measure graduated in ounces and marked with quarter and half ounces.
+When doing this a 1/6oz (5ml) ounce is difficult to judge so perhaps use a slightly under-filled bar spoon as 1/6 of an ounce and half a barspoon as 1/12oz (2.5ml).
+Fellow Europeans who find 'shots' and fluid ounces decidedly imperial should select the ml option below our recipes.

 2 shots (2 oz) = 60ml